Gurleensandhu1/NREL-internship/README.md

 - Click the *"Next"* button.
 - After a successful installation click the *"Finish"* button.

-## Create Conda Environments
+## How to build Conda Environments

-- You can create your first conda environment: Type "conda env create -f environment.yml"
+- You can create your first conda environment: Type *"conda env create -f environment.yml"*
+- Then type: *"conda activate nrel"*
+- Next step is type: *"which python"*
+- Now you can open jupyter notebook by typing *"jupter notebook"*